Day 2 – Free lateral thinking and creativity lesson

 You could offer a discount to the staff at the local department stores?
 Boring.

 You could become a department store?
 HMMMMMMM!!
-You could think about some sort of business and income diversification maybe.
+You could think about some sort of business and income diversification just like a department store maybe.
 Still, you need more.

 You could provide something that compliments what the department stores offer?